AquamanRanda/Stucor-updates-discord-webhook/README.md

 1. Format the Message properly
 2. A better way of Implementation other than setTimeout()

-Find something that's not on the list create an issue
+Find something that's not on the list create an issue with `I want to help` template